-175 Group Methods of Exercise 3 credit hours Offered spring semester.
+175 Group Methods of Exercise

+Offered spring semester.
 Three meetings per week.
-Fee \$35.00.
+Fee: \$35.00.

 Students will learn the foundational skills and knowledge necessary to lead a group in a fitness class.
 Students will explore and learn the dispositions, leadership, and technical skills for safe and effective group exercise programs.